bbartling/predictive-occ-modeling/README.md

 <details>
 <summary>Conceptual idea of extending the framework</summary>

-To predict occupancy on live building control systems, by nature operations technology (OT) like **Building Automation Systems (BAS) do not natively model data** or support complex analysis libraries like Python or machine learning frameworks.
-Historically, these data modeling processes have been handled by specialized Smart Building IoT platforms.
+To predict occupancy on live building control systems, operations technology (OT) such as **Building Automation Systems (BAS)** typically does not natively support data modeling or complex analysis libraries like Python, Pandas, NumPy, and certainly not machine-learning frameworks.
+Historically, these modeling capabilities have been provided by specialized Smart Building IoT platforms.
+However, some vendors—such as Delta Controls with their RED5 lineup—are beginning to blur this boundary and bring more advanced analytics capability directly into the BAS layer.

 > The ultimate goal is to use the current computer time, compare it to the modeled probability of the HVAC zone becoming occupied or unoccupied, and determine the next transition—including whether the zone will switch to OCC or UNOCC and the number of minutes until that change occurs—similar to the output shown below: